 Any parent considering a boarding school for their child at 11+ or 13+ entry is certain to discover that changes to the main curriculum options at ages 14–16 (Years 10 and 11) – GCSEs and IGCSEs – will become relevant for their son or daughter in the coming years.

 International GCSEs (IGCSEs) are long-established qualifications, originally developed as equivalent to GCSEs for international schools.
 Their structure has remained essentially ‘linear’, which means assessment takes place by examination at the end of the two-year course.
-By contrast, until recently GCSEs had evolved differently and become more ‘modular’, with courses subdivided into relatively discrete units.
+By contrast, before 2015 GCSEs had evolved differently and become more ‘modular’, with courses subdivided into relatively discrete units.
 This ‘modularisation’ was matched by more piecemeal assessment, with opportunities to complete coursework (or ‘controlled assessment’) and take some examination papers throughout the course.
 Recent reforms to GCSEs in England have reversed that trend by introducing new, linear GCSE courses graded on a numerical 9–1 scale, while those in Wales and Northern Ireland retain the A* to G grading system.

 Over the past decade independent boarding schools, and independent schools generally, have helped drive a proliferation of IGCSEs within the UK.
-In 2017 IGCSEs accounted for over 48 per cent of examinations taken by Year 11 pupils in independent schools, a percentage that has more than quadrupled since 2010, when IGCSEs made up only 11 per cent of entries.
+In 2017 IGCSEs reached a peak at over 48 per cent of examinations taken by Year 11 pupils in independent schools, a percentage that had more than quadrupled since 2010, when IGCSEs made up only 11 per cent of entries.
 This figure has declined slightly alongside the introduction of new, 9–1 GCSEs but remained buoyant at 45 per cent in 2019.
 Over many years independent schools perceived a number of advantages in IGCSEs: